About Me

 The first big fintech and exciting project was Klarna.
 I read about it in late 2012 while researching for a school paper.
 I was looking for different payment solutions and how to integrate them into modern websites.

 PayPal was there, and some credit card solutions.
 But these were not 100% native to the internet.
 But I had a deadline and needed to hand in my paper.
-If I had looked longer, I would have discovered Bitcoin.
+If I had looked longer, I would have rediscovered Bitcoin.

-Which is precisely what happened in 2013.
-When I stumbled across this article in the Guardian.
-The now infamous Silk Road was described, and people were outraged about it.
-Bitcoin, by now a household name, was relatively new.
+Bitcoin, by now a household name amongst tech nerds, was relatively new for everyday citizens.
 People would only compare it to gold tokens within World of Warcraft or any online game currency.

 This was interesting, as I saw an opportunity for another payment solution.
 I looked into it and found the Bitcoin whitepaper a few minutes later.
 My technical understanding was good enough that I understood its main message.